2021–22 Liverpool F.C. season: UEFA Champions League

 Liverpool entered the competition in the group stage.

 Group stage

 The draw for the group stage was held on 26 August 2021, with the fixtures announced a day later.

 Knockout phase

 Round of 16

 The draw for the round of 16 took place on 13 December 2021 at UEFA's headquarters in Nyon, Switzerland.
-Liverpool were drawn against Serie A champions Inter Milan.
+Liverpool were drawn against reigning Serie A champions Inter Milan.

 Quarter-finals

-The draw for the quarter-finals was held on 18 March 2022.
+The draw for the quarter-finals was held on 18 March 2022, with Liverpool being paired with Benfica.

 Semi-finals

-The draw for the semi-finals was held on 18 March 2022, after the quarter-final draw.
+The draw for the semi-finals was held on 18 March 2022, after the quarter-finals draw, with Liverpool being drawn against Villarreal, reigning Europa League champions.

 Final

-The final was held on 28 May 2022 between Liverpool and Real Madrid.
-This was Liverpool's tenth European Cup Final appearance, the most of any English club, and third appearance in the final in five years; it was a rematch of the 2018 final, which Liverpool lost 1–3.
+The final was held on 28 May 2022 in Paris, with Liverpool facing 13-time winners Real Madrid.
+This was Liverpool's tenth European Cup final, the most of any English club, and third in five years; it was a rematch of the 2018 final, which Liverpool lost 1–3.